yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > "Augeuas is very advanced but often over-complicated ..."

-The URL <https://validate.puppet.com/> is not valid.
-No such website exists.
-This is referenced on pages 24, 40, 131, and 143.

 :notebook: (pages 24-25) The ending of the following sentence lacks a proper subject for what to develop and what to integrate with:

 > One of the greatest issues with early Puppet development was the lack of a consensus around how to develop and a lack of integration.